 For SSD-based methods, Rows \emph{c} - \emph{e} illustrate that incorporating loosened criterion ~\cref{eq:distance_metric} for numerical tokens significantly improves efficiency, as evaluations with $\tau=2$ and $\tau=5$ are faster than with $\tau=0$.
 For both efficiency and effectiveness, we finalize the setting at $\tau=2$.

-For Scoring-based methods, we compare our proposed scoring strategy, \ie, CGD, against two widely used strategies: (1) \emph{ProductThre}~\cite{DBLP:conf/naacl/TuliLHJSJ24, DBLP:journals/corr/abs-2509-24007} - which assesses token reliability using the cumulative product of softmax scores, (2) \emph{SoftmaxThre}~\cite{DBLP:journals/corr/abs-2502-09992} - which determines reliability based on the softmax score of token logits.
-The thresholds for \emph{ProductThre} and \emph{SoftmaxThre} are set to 0.3 and 0.5, respectively, to maximize speed without compromising accuracy.
+We compare proposed scoring strategy, CGD, with two common baselines: (1) \emph{ProductThre}~\cite{DBLP:conf/naacl/TuliLHJSJ24, DBLP:journals/corr/abs-2509-24007} - assesses token reliability using the cumulative product of softmax scores, (2) \emph{SoftmaxThre}~\cite{DBLP:journals/corr/abs-2502-09992} - based on the softmax score of token logits.
+The thresholds for \emph{ProductThre} and \emph{SoftmaxThre} are set to 0.3 and 0.5, respectively, for efficiency–accuracy trade‑offs.
 Our CGD (Row \emph{i}) is significantly more efficient than \emph{ProductThre} (Row \emph{g}) and \emph{SoftmaxThre} (Row \emph{h}).
 As shown in \cref{fig:accepted_tokens}, CGD accepts more predicted tokens, while \emph{ProductThre} and \emph{SoftmaxThre} reject many due to low confidence in challenging tokens (e.g., windows).
 See supplementary material for details.
-Besides, \cref{fig:softmax_scores} shows that our Fast SceneScript can reject tokens with high softmax scores and also accept tokens with low softmax scores.
+Moreover, \cref{fig:softmax_scores} shows that our Fast SceneScript can reject tokens with high softmax scores and also accept tokens with low softmax scores.
 This demonstrates that the softmax score can not accurately reflect the actual token reliability.

 The comparisons between Row \emph{d} and Row \emph{f}, as well as Row \emph{i} and Row \emph{j}, indicate that our parameter-efficient mechanism reduces the number of parameters without compromising accuracy.
 Notably, the decoder in Row \emph{i} contains $48.11\%$ fewer parameters than that in Row \emph{j}.